Skip to Content

 Indications

 The LOCATOR Implant Attachment System is designed for use with overdentures or partial dentures, retained in whole or in part by endosseous implants in the mandibular or maxilla.
-Take notice that a LOCATOR attachments can also go into an endodontically treated tooth or on a bar.
+Take notice that LOCATOR attachments can also go into an endodontically treated tooth or on a bar.

-Locator R-Tx Product Information
+LOCATOR R-Tx Product Information

-The Locator R-Tx attachment system is the latest innovation in dental abutments, designed to provide superior performance and aesthetics for attachment retained overdenture.
+The LOCATOR R-Tx attachment system is the latest innovation in dental abutments, designed to provide superior performance and aesthetics for attachment retained overdenture.
 Featuring the advanced DuraTec™ Titanium Carbon Nitride coating, this system offers enhanced durability and wear resistance, ensuring long-lasting results.
 Key features include:

 • Dual Retentive Surfaces: Provides greater stability and retention for dentures.